Get to Know the Region’s Only Local Fruit CSA

 What Are CSAs, Anyway?

-Part of being a CSA member involves embracing the challenges of seasonal eating, which can mean experiencing scarcity and abundance.
-Many feel this is a concept that has been lost from modern diets with the rise of year-round availability of perishable produce.
-Once the initial cravings for a particular fruit have been satisfied and the novelty has worn off, receiving subsequent additional units of fruit provides the opportunity for freezing or otherwise preserving some fruit for use later in the year, or for exploring new uses and recipes.
+Part of being a CSA member involves embracing the challenges of seasonal eating, which can mean experiencing scarcity and abundance, a concept that has been lost from modern diets thanks to the year-round availability of perishable produce.
+Once the initial craving for a particular fruit has been satisfied and the novelty has worn off, receiving subsequent additional units of that fruit can provide the opportunity for preserving some for use later in the year, or for exploring new uses and recipes.
+Conversely, In some seasons, depending on prevailing weather conditions, members may not receive as much of a certain fruit or fruit type as they would wish.

 CSA Members Share the Risks and Rewards of Farming